 As a result of our vision, research and decades of experience we are pleased to offer a range of programs and methods for achieving optimal general and reproductive health – for all people, at all stages of life.

-We encourage the practice of healthy lifestyles and diet and the primacy of natural remedies in resolving health issues.
-We will treat, monitor and support you through all health conditions but also believe in empowering individuals with knowledge for the self-management of their health in the long term.
+We encourage the practice of healthy lifestyles and diet, and the primacy of natural remedies, in resolving health issues.
+We will use naturopathic remedies and therapy, monitor and support you through all health conditions but also believe in empowering individuals with knowledge for the self-management of their health in the long term.

 We utilise various diagnostic tools alongside a detailed case history to prepare a comprehensive plan for addressing any issues and attaining optimal health.
-Treatments involve the use of natural medicines, detoxification, nutrition, stress management, allergy and infection control and lifestyle advice and are complemented by the diagnostic and therapeutic support of our in-house doctor, if required.
+Therapies involve the use of natural medicines, detoxification, nutrition, stress management, allergy and infection control and lifestyle advice and are complemented by the diagnostic and therapeutic support of your medical doctors, if required.

 As detailed below, our services include: